 About the Tobin Siebers Prize

-To honor this legacy, the University of Michigan Press and the University of Michigan Department of English Language and Literature established The Tobin Siebers Prize for Disability Studies in the Humanities, for best book-length manuscript on a topic of pressing urgency in this field.
+The Tobin Siebers Prize for Disability Studies in the Humanities is awarded in memory of disability studies pioneer and Michigan faculty member Tobin Siebers (1953-2015).
+Siebers was author of many influential books and articles and co-chair of the University of Michigan’s Initiative on Disability Studies.
+The prize is awarded yearly for best book-length manuscript on a topic of pressing urgency in this field.
 Reflecting the work of the scholar the prize commemorates, the competition invites submissions on a wide range of topics, from literary and cultural studies, to trans-historical research, to contributions to disability theory such as work in crip/queer studies.

 Guidelines for Submissions